-Power sleds (or weight sleds, training sleds, or performance sleds, depending on the jargon at your gym) are exactly what they sound like – a sled for you to either push or pull.
-Training with a power sled is relatively simple to learn, and the benefits of adding power sled workouts into your training programme are significant.
+Weight sleds (or power sleds, training sleds, or performance sleds, depending on the jargon at your gym) are exactly what they sound like – a sled for you to either push or pull.
+Training with a weight sled is relatively simple to learn, and the benefits of adding weight sled workouts into your training programme are significant.

-You might be most familiar with power sleds from television adverts featuring buff American football and rugby players performing drills with the power sled.
+You might be most familiar with weight sleds from television adverts featuring buff American football and rugby players performing drills with them.
 This has led many to wrongly assume that sleds are only for the fittest among us.
 The truth is that you don’t need to be an elite, top-level athlete to use a sled.
 You don’t even need to be a sports enthusiast.

-Power sled routines are useful for just about everyone, though they’re definitely top-spot stars for sprinters, runners, and athletes who want or need explosive leg power.
-But no matter your fitness goals, using a power sled a few times a week will help you develop serious quads, a strong core, and can help you get shredded in the process.
-Let’s take a look at what this device is and the benefits of incorporating power sled training into your programming.
+Weight sled routines are useful for just about everyone, though they’re definitely top-spot stars for sprinters, runners, and athletes who want or need explosive leg power.
+But no matter your fitness goals, using a weight sled a few times a week will help you develop serious quads, a strong core, and can help you get shredded in the process.
+Let’s take a look at what this device is and the benefits of incorporating sled training into your programming.

 - Primal Strength Stealth Sled